 sanitary flycatcher — zero pollution

-Three compost toilets are enough for two people.
-When the third is full, the first is ready for harvest.
+Three composting toilets this size are enough for a family of four, as well as their friends.
+When the third compost toilet is full, the first is ready for harvest.

 Human digestion efficiency is less than fifteen percent.
 Therefore; eighty-five percent of food value is deposited in the compost toilet.
-The idea is to use several toilet compartments for decomposition.
+The idea is to use several separate toilets.
 Harvesting the compost is a pleasant experience; after enough time passes.

-Example design of six chambers for a family of four.
+Example design of six chambers for a large family.
 Dotted line represents a roof line.
+For imagination.

 Several families, including my family, lived with versions of this system for over fifteen years in Santa Barbara, California.
 The entire neighborhood was destroyed by fire in the year 2008.
-This functional system which creates wealth instead of pollution has been lost, possibly forever.
+This functional system which creates wealth instead of pollution has been lost there, possibly forever.

-Eutrophication is the term for nutrient fed algae blooms which choke rivers and create dead zones where the river meets the sea.
-Ecological economics tells us we must learn to save human sewage as wealth rather than polluting water while wasting most of the ten calories of oil required to produce one calorie of food.
+Eutrophication is the term for sewage algae blooms that choke rivers and create dead zones where the river meets the sea.
+Ecological economics tells us we must learn to save human sewage as wealth.

 The compost toilet is another product which is an income source for those who learn this technology.
-It also clearly illustrates how the physical laws of entropy become usable knowledge for those who are considering a sustainable replacement for corporate consumerism.
+It also clearly illustrates how the physical laws of entropy become usable knowledge for those who are considering a sustainable alternative to the quantitative consumption economy.

 The dry ecological toilet creates wealth, it does not use or pollute water.